 Unfortunately we are unable to undertake work on privately owned trees and, in line with the Council's Tree Strategy, we will resist carrying out work on trees which are not immediately posing a risk of injury to the public or property.

 The Council, Green Care and the Tree Preservation Order section in the Planning department, offers limited free advice on tree issues to members of the public.
 If you wish to carry out works to your trees you should confirm that they are not subject to a tree preservation order.
 Once you have done this then you may find the following guidance useful.

 It is essential to establish whether your trees are protected by law e.g. covered by a Tree Preservation Order (TPO) or are in a Conservation Area.
-This can be done by contacting The Planning Help Desk is available during normal office hours (Mon-Fri 9am-5pm) on 01384 814120 and 01381 814136, or by asking your contractor to provide documentary proof that the tree(s) are not protected.
+This can be done by contacting Planning Services or by asking your contractor to provide documentary proof that the tree(s) are not protected.
 For further information on tree preservation.

 An arboricultural contractor, sometimes described as an 'Arboriculturist', 'Arborist' or 'Tree surgeon', will undertake tree work to a specification.
 However,

 Contractors may say they are members of a trade association - Check the validity of any such claim.
 The Arboricultural Association produces a list of approved contractors.
 Please see http://www.trees.org.uk/ for further information.

 Get at least three written quotes and be aware that the lowest quote may not be the best one.
 It is also advisable to indicate to the contractor when you would like the work to be carried out.
 Remember that quotes only remain valid for a specific amount of time.
 Please let the contractor know your decision be it acceptance or refusal.

 Avoid contractors who use the words 'Lopping' and 'Topping'.

 Many reputable contractors cover large areas of the country, but you should generally avoid 'door knockers'.